 Once you’ve bought or thawed some ground beef (go for the kind with 20 per cent fat), make up some delicious hamburger patties!
 Even if you’ve got a super recipe for hamburger patties, it’s nice to go beyond the basic cheeseburger, bacon cheeseburger, or pattie-lettuce-and-tomato combination.
 Try some of these variations on the classic burger.

 - Instead of topping your burger with goodies, try stuffing it!
 This deceptively easy technique will definitely wow your friends and make you look like a gourmet chef.
-Try a blue cheese burger filled with a seasoned cream cheese/blue cheese mixture (If you’re not a fan of blue cheese, replace it with feta) or whip up a caprese-filled version.
-If you have forgotten what caprese is, check out number 12 on this list of simple appetizers.
+Try a blue cheese burger filled with a seasoned cream cheese/blue cheese mixture.

 - Sliders (mini burgers) are everyone’s favorite way to indulge in a decadent two bite burger.
-Chipotle mayonnaise kicks up the heat with Bobby Flay’s recipe, Noble Pig does them on a sheet pan, and Macheesmo’s Veggie Slider will please all the non-meat eaters in the crowd!
+Chipotle mayonnaise kicks up the heat with Bobby Flay’s recipe, Noble Pig does everything great and these sliders are made with surprising ingredients, and Macheesmo’s Veggie Slider will please all the non-meat eaters in the crowd!

 - These pepperoni burgers have real pepperoni mixed into the beef!
 Make it a pizza burger by topping with marinara sauce instead of ketchup, and adding a slice of mozzarella cheese while the patty is still hot.
 Delicious!

 - Try these Tex-Mex cheeseburgers.
 The meat is loaded with flavor (and cheese!) and the recipe includes a delicious green chili pepper sauce.